-The emergence and rapid spread of cloud services have greatly changed the landscape of the IT industry, which, in turn, is the main engine of almost any modern business.
-The cloud gives organizations the ability to manage their resources online, rather than the ability to use servers in offices and data centers.
-This allows businesses to access their data, anytime, anywhere in the world.
+The emergence and rapid spread of cloud services have considerably changed the IT industry landscape, which, in turn, is the main engine of almost any modern business.
+The cloud allows organizations to manage their resources online rather than using servers in offices and data centers.
+This will enable companies to access their data anytime, anywhere.
 So it’s no surprise that Gartner forecasts that public cloud spending will exceed 45% of all enterprise IT spending by 2026, up from less than 17% in 2021.

 Here’s a list of just the main benefits that cloud services bring to organizations: